 Papers from across countries highlight direct and indirect links compared according to the relevance of the topic or model studied.
 First, the relationship between gold price and fund age.
 Fauzyah et al. (2024) and Muttaqin & Putri (2024) predict that literacy and gold price perspective have a positive effect on interest in investing in Indonesia as measured by the fund age parameter.
 Second, the synergy between coal price and fund age.
 Aziz et al. (2020) estimate that the increase in coal prices will enable an increase in the profitability of mining companies in Indonesia, while preferences from China are projected that the transmission of shocks and variations in coal prices will have a negative impact on the trading industry, especially fund age in the majority of financial institutions (Lin & Wang, 2021; Zhihua et al., 2011).
 Third, the connection between gold price and mutual funds.
-In the USA, Blose (1996) predicted that there is no significant difference between the price of gold and Indonesian money market mutual funds.
+In the USA, Blose (1996) predicted that gold price elasticity brings risks to gold mutual funds, while Juwita et al. (2022) stated that there is no significant difference between the price of gold and Indonesian money market mutual funds.
 Fourth, the impact of coal prices on mutual funds.
 The price of steamed coal has a long-term impact on China's financial markets (Wen, 2023), instability such as global coal commodity prices has a spillover effect on the net asset value of mutual funds in Indonesia (Gustinanda, 2024), the increase in coal prices internationally has a significant impact statistically significant for stock returns (Ratti & Hasan, 2011), and the external factor that has a dominant influence on stock returns of coal companies in Indonesia is changes in coal export prices (Komara et al., 2019).
 Fifth, fund age of mutual funds.
-Audita et al. (2023) and Nur & Fernandika (2022) confirmed that fund age was able to increase fixed incose mutual funds registered with the Indonesian OJK, while Farid & Wahba (2022) validated that fund age actually had a negative impact on mutual fund investment in Egypt.
+Audita et al. (2023) and Nur & Fernandika (2022) confirmed that fund age was able to increase fixed income mutual funds registered with the Indonesian OJK, while Farid & Wahba (2022) validated that fund age actually had a negative impact on mutual fund investment in Egypt.